 A lot of air can be saved by just slowing down and not charging around a dive site – Swim slowly!

 Consider your breathing patterns; consciously thinking about slowing down your breathing rate will again add time to a dive.
 You should have a nice slow deep breath, when exhaling make it a trickle of air not a big blow out, a little tip could be to count to 5 as you exhale.
 However, i need to stress that good air consumption cannot be achieved by holding your breath.
 You should be extremely careful not to hold your breath when you are diving.
 As divers will learn during their PADI Open water course this is extremely dangerous and can cause serious injury or death!

 Taking PADI continuing education courses is going to enhance your diving experiences and improve your air consumption drastically.
 PADI have a course that is aimed at improving your buoyancy and breathing technique – The PADI Peak Performance Buoyancy Specialty course (PPB).

 Its is important to remember that diving is all about fun, enjoyment and safety.
 Scuba divers train for this and it is up to them to become their own master underwater.
 I hope that some of the points that have been discussed in this blog help you to extend your dive times and have a lot more fun.
 The more you dive the better your buoyancy will become, the more familiar your equipment will be and the more relaxed you will be.
 You will want to challenge yourself to improve your skills even more.

 Nothing is going to improve your air consumption more than getting out there and getting wet.
-Koh Tao has 20 + dive sites (with more being artificial sites mooted) local to the island, so it is very easy to come and spend some time getting your dive numbers up.
+Koh Tao has over 26 + dive sites (with more artificial sites being created) local to the island, so it is very easy to come and spend some time getting your dive count up.